matter-labs/tutorials/TUTORIAL.md

     modifier onlyAccount() {
         require(
             msg.sender == address(this),
-            "Only account that inherits this contract can call this method" );
+            "Only the account that inherits this contract can call this method."
+        );
         _;
     }

-    /// this function enables a daily spending limit for specific token.
+    /// this function enables a daily spending limit for specific tokens.
-    /// @param _token ETH or ERC20 token address that the given spending limit is applied to.
+    /// @param _token ETH or ERC20 token address that a given spending limit is applied.
     /// @param _amount non-zero limit.
     function setSpendingLimit(address _token, uint _amount) public onlyAccount {
         require(_amount != 0, "Invalid amount");